ankitks12/WhatsApp-Bot/README.md

 # WhatsApp-Bot

-Tired of switching between dark and light mode on WhtatsApp Web every day?
+Tired of switching between dark and light mode on WhatsApp Web every day?
 Now just run a python script to toggle between the dark and light mode.

 ## How to use?